nuriacar/nuriacar.github.io/cevizlab.markdown

 sandığın gibi değil.
 Açıklayabilirim...

 Dear [Law No. 677](https://www.mevzuat.gov.tr/MevzuatMetin/1.3.677.pdf)!
-My movement is not what you think.
+My cult I founded is not a cult like you think.
 I can explain...